beam-ucla/beam-website/about.md

 ## When/where do you meet?

-We have weekly curriculum meetings Mondays from 6-7pm PT over Zoom (previously in Boelter 7702).
+We have weekly curriculum meetings Tuesdays from 6-7pm PT over Zoom (previously in Boelter 7702).
 We spend these meetings preparing our lesson for the week and working on any new curriculum needed.
-Every Thursday and Friday, we teach our lesson plans to students via Zoom from 3pm to 4pm PT.
+Every Thursday and Friday, we teach our lesson plans to students from 3pm to 4pm PT.
 Current participating schools are [Melrose Elementary School](https://melrose-lausd-ca.schoolloop.com/) and [Crescent Heights Elementary School](https://crescentheightsmagnet-lausd-ca.schoolloop.com/) but we are also working on expanding!

 ## How much of a time commitment is BEAM?